Backlash (2005): Event

 In the fifth match, Hulk Hogan and Shawn Michaels faced Muhammad Hassan and Daivari.
 Hogan and Hassan began and Hassan was immediately sent into the turnbuckles.
 Hogan double clotheslined both his opponents and then he and Michaels teamed up with a big double boot to Hassan's face.
 Michaels climbed to the top rope but missed an elbow drop.
 Daivari was tossed outside where Hogan bashed him.
 Michaels hit Daivari with a flying forearm smash and a kip up.
 Michaels was about to hit Daivari with Sweet Chin Music, but instead Hassan hit Michaels with a lead pipe.
 Hassan then took advantage and locked Michaels in the Camel Clutch.
 Michaels fought his way to his feet and dropped Hassan with an Electric Chair.
 Hogan then got tagged in and went for a leg drop to Daivari, but Hassan hit Hogan with a lead pipe instead.
 As the referee had his back turned at Hogan, Michaels hit Daivari with Sweet Chin Music allowing Hogan to get the pinfall and win the match for his team.

-Triple H challenged Batista for the World Heavyweight Championship.
+Triple H challenged Batista for Raw's World Heavyweight Championship.

-The main event was for the World Heavyweight Championship between champion Batista and Triple H. In the opening seconds, Flair grabbed Batista's leg, providing the distraction necessary for Triple H to attack Batista and gain an early advantage.
+The main event was for the World Heavyweight Championship between champion Batista and Triple H (accompanied by Ric Flair).
+In the opening seconds, Flair grabbed Batista's leg, providing the distraction necessary for Triple H to attack Batista and gain an early advantage.
 Both men attempted to hit their finishers early on, but both attempts failed.
 Triple H went for another Pedigree attempt, but was backdropped over the top rope to the floor.
 Batista returned to the ring and walked into a spinebuster for a two count.
 Batista then went for a Batista Bomb, but Triple H hit Batista in the head with the championship belt.
 Batista performed a spinebuster on Triple H, but there was no referee to make the pin.
 Jack Doan then ran down and made the pin, but only got a two count.
 A second Batista Bomb attempt was stopped with a low blow by Triple H. Triple H then backed Batista into a corner and punched him ten times.
 Batista then performed another Batista Bomb to win the match and retain the championship.
 After the match, Triple H pedigreed referee Mike Chioda, while Batista celebrated on the entrance ramp.